Log and register AI agents

 lc_model=code_path,

-model_config=config_path, # If you specify this parameter, this is the configuration that is used for training the model.
+model_config=config_path, # If you specify this parameter, this configuration is used by agent code.
 The development_config is overwritten.

-input_example=input_example, # Must be a valid input to your chain
+input_example=input_example, # Must be a valid input to the agent

 example_no_conversion=True, # Required